vj2Sheffield/mdo_zdt/README.md

 # Quickstart #

-To run the generator, use the following code:
+To run the generator, use the following command:

 `python mdo-zdt.py SEED FILENAME`